-EASY overnight Gluten Free Waffles with blackberry maple syrup!
-Make them the night before, leave them out to rise and pour the batter straight into your waffle iron in the morning!
+Easy overnight fluffy yeast Gluten Free Belgian Waffles with homemade blackberry maple syrup!
+Make the batter the night before, leave them out to rise and pour the batter straight into your waffle iron in the morning!
 They’re as easy as frozen waffles but so much more delicious!

 - 1 – 0.25 ounce packet of traditional active dry yeast